By The Wild Women On Top Coastrek Team

 I don’t remember driving the rest of that trip, which is obviously pretty scary.
 When I got to the gym, I realised I needed help.
 Part of that process was going to talk to my GP first and foremost… getting a mental health care plan and starting to implement a few things.
 Most importantly for me, getting regular exercise.
 I was so tired that I didn’t make that a priority.

-Exercise is such a hugely valuable thing for me in my life, making sure I’m taking care of my mental health and, obviously, physical health.
-Primarily it’s a mental health thing for me and exercise is a huge part of my recovery.
+Exercise is a huge part of my recovery.
+It is such a hugely valuable thing for me in my life, making sure I’m taking care of primarily my mental health and obviously also my physical health.

 What has Coastrek taught you about yourself?